Nutzzz/Civ5-EthnicDiversity/readme.txt

 Over 1000 new unit models for diversity, with no change to gameplay.

-To get support, visit the CivFanatics forum thread:
+To get support, visit the forum thread at Civilization Fanatics Center:
 <https://forums.civfanatics.com/threads/ethnic-diversity-r-e-d-unofficial.449070>

 Contribute on GitHub: